 Some may question how a restaurant with such an “Anglicized” appellation as Monroe’s can possibly proffer such an enchanting green chile cheeseburger, much less any other excellent New Mexican cuisine.
 Frankly, it could have been even worse.
 Monroe’s was originally owned by a Scandinavian named Monroe Sorenson who owned a small chile parlor on the corner of Rio Grande Boulevard and Mountain.
 So, the restaurant’s name might well be Sorenson’s, a name you might otherwise associate with lingonberries, lutefisk and even reindeer meat.

-In 1979, Miguel Diaz, a native of Puerto Rico who grew up in New York, purchased Monroe’s and moved it to a refurbished gas station on Lomas (1520 Lomas, N.W.) where it remains today.
-A newer location in the Northeast Heights (6051 Osuna, N.E.) hasn’t been around nearly as long, but has a loyal, if not passionate, following.
+In 1979, Miguel Diaz, a native of Puerto Rico who grew up in New York, purchased Monroe’s and moved it to a refurbished gas station on Lomas (1520 Lomas, N.W.) where it remained until 2020 when Monroe’s found a new home on 4th Street.
+A second location in the Northeast Heights (6051 Osuna, N.E.) hasn’t been around nearly as long as the original, but has a loyal, if not passionate, following.
 In fact, finding a place to seat during lunch on weekdays is a challenge and on Sunday, it’s even more more daunting, so popular is this family favorite.

 In 2007, Miguel Diaz was named New Mexico’s restaurateur of the year by the New Mexico Restaurant Association, a tribute to his fifty plus years in the industry, community support and dedication to his staff.
 In his half-century in the hospitality business, Diaz has amassed an impressive resume that exemplifies the American ideal working your way to the top.
 He has served as soda jerk, short-order cook, Italian and French chef, restaurant manager and ultimately, owner of two very successful Monroe’s restaurants in the Duke City.